 The results indicated that there were significant increases in body mass and fat-free mass after all three weight training interventions.
 In other words, lean muscle mass (not fat) was gained.
 However, the groups had no significant difference in body fat percentages.

 This means that you can use either the squat, leg press, or both, for building muscle.
 But don't expect any reductions in body fat by simply performing these exercises.

 These results make sense because a reduction in body fat usually involves some combination of diet intervention as well, which wasn't assessed for the purposes of this study.

 Leg Press vs Squat: Gaining Strength

 You also might be wondering whether the leg press or squat is better at gaining lower body strength.

-In a 2016 study by Rossi et al., it was found, as you’d expect, that squatting improved squat strength and leg pressing improved leg press strength.
+In a 2016 study by Rossi et al., it was found, as you'd expect, that doing a standard squat improved squat strength, and leg pressing improved leg press strength.

 But interestingly, there was no transfer effect between these two movements.
 In other words, squatting did not make your leg press stronger, and leg pressing did not make your squat stronger.

-This is the classic idea of ‘specificity’, which means train how you want to perform.
+This is the classic idea of ‘specificity,' which means training how you want to perform.

 - If you're a competitive powerlifter or an athlete looking to improve sport performance, then you'll want to focus on squats.